 Our teachers have received numerous fight coordination awards and nominations including a nomination for The Taurus Stunt award, the highest award internationally in our field.
-Working as fight and stunt coordinators for stage, screen and motion capture ensuring we can also provide the relevant insider knowledge of the industry to our students.
+Working as fight and stunt coordinators for stage, screen and motion capture enablers our staff to provide the relevant insider knowledge of the industry to our students.
 Our teachers also hold residences teaching stage combat at leading drama schools such as RADA, Central, Drama Studio London and many more.

 We foster a safe environment to inspire and enable people to achieve high expectations and their best standards.
 We value making access to training as open as possible, offering competitive course prices to not only guarantee excellent value for money but to enable everyone to succeed, no matter their finances.